gatsbyjs/gatsby/docs/docs/node-interface.md

 ## Transformer plugins

-Transformer plugins transform source nodes into new types of nodes.
+Transformer plugins can also create nodes by transforming source nodes into new types of nodes.
 It is very common when building Gatsby sites to install both source plugin(s) and transformer plugins.

 Nodes created by transformer plugins are set as "children" of their "parent" nodes.